opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 *img*
 using a specific font
 *font*
-(see example
-:ocv:func:`fontQt` )
+(see example :ocv:func:`fontQt` )

 .. index:: displayOverlay

 displayOverlay
 ------------------
+Displays a  text on a window image as an overlay for a specified duration.

 .. ocv:function:: void displayOverlay(const string& name, const string& text, int delay)

-    Displays a  text on a window image as an overlay for a specified duration.
+.. ocv:cfunction:: void cvDisplayOverlay(const char* name, const char* text, int delay)

     :param name: Name of the window.